 The Laurasian Academy

-devoted to comparative mythology
+devoted to worldwide comparative mythology

 Contributions welcome via the IACM discussion group